heathdrobertson/github.io/_notes/jekyll_notes.md

 ---
-permalink: /notes/
+permalink: /notes/jekyll
-title: "Notes"
+title: "Jekyll"
+excerpt: "Jekyll website processes and tools to remember."
 ---

-# Jekyll Notes

 ### Adding a subsection to a site:
 1. Create a file ```file_name.md```